Blobby19/StayOnBudget/README.md

 # StayOnBudget
-StayOnBudget is an app to manage all your expenses and income
+StayOnBudget is an app to manage all your expenses and incomes